jordannholmes/FinalProject/README.md

 ## Install TR8 and devtools

 If done in Hoffman 2: User must load R within Hoffman2.
 This should be done prior to running the program to ensure the bash script is run in its entirety.
 These steps are also included within Commands.sh.
-It is suggeted to install these packages prior to running Commands.sh, however, to ensure that each package is properly installed.
+However, it is suggeted to install these packages prior to running Commands.sh to ensure that each package is properly installed.

+***Note:*** Commands.sh cannot be run in the R language.
+User must return to shell in order to run the program.
 ```
   module load R
   R